Optimal Spatial Anomaly Detection: Detection of spatial anomalies

 In this way, $\mu({\s})$ is a region-wise constant mean signal.
-Note that the mean signals within different anomaly regions can be close or even identical to each other.
-The number of anomaly regions $m$, their partitions $\{R_1,\dots, R_m\}$, and the mean signals $\{\mu_1, \dots, \mu_m\}$ are unknown, which are the quantities of interest in this problem.
+Unlike many existing settings, we do not require anomaly regions to have distinct mean signal levels.
+Instead, we allow different anomaly regions to exhibit similar or even identical mean signals, thereby accommodating challenging scenarios in real-world data.
+For instance, in the MHW application, El Niño events may generate anomalies with very close sea surface temperatures while occurring in different locations and years.
+The number of anomaly regions $m^*$, their partitions $\{R^*_1,\dots, R^*_{m^*}\}$, and the mean signals $\{\mu^*_1, \dots, \mu^*_{m^*}\}$ are unknown, which are the quantities of interest in SAD problem.

-The anomalies $\{R_{1}, \dots, R_m\}$ here are defined as spatial regions, which are essentially collections of grid points, see Figure \ref{fig:illustration} below.
+The anomalies $\{R^*_{1}, \dots, R^*_{m^*}\}$ are defined as spatial regions, which are essentially collections of lattice points, see Figure \ref{fig:illustration} below.
 This is similar in spirit to the concept of collective anomalies \citep{fisch2022linear} in the timeline setting (when $d=1$), where each timeline anomaly is an interval and can be identified by its endpoints.
-However, as discussed in Section \ref{sec:preliminary}, ``boundary'' points are not particularly useful for spatial anomalies, and in the SAD problem, we must instead specify all grid points within the region.
+However, as discussed in Section \ref{sec:preliminary}, boundary points are not particularly useful for spatial anomalies, and in many SAD settings it is actually necessary to specify all lattice points contained in the region.